 My craft includes fiber arts, installation, performance, photography, printmaking, publishing, video, and web development.
 I am a creative non-fiction writer of prose and poetry.

 I have studied art, education and women’s studies at Portland Community College (PCC) and Portland State University.
-I hold a Multimedia Certificate from PCC and a Certificate in Writing from the Independent Publishing Resource Center (IPRC).
+I hold a Video Producton Certificate from PCC and a Certificate in Writing from the Independent Publishing Resource Center (IPRC).

 I teach at the IPRC and through Saturday Academy’s saturday high, summer camp and after school program.
 My class roster has included natural fiber sculpture, bookbinding, video production, animation, blog writing, and travel studies through hand work.
 I use a feminist framework in developing curriculum and creating a safe learning space.